United Fruit Company: United Fruit (1899–1970)

 In 1952, the government of Guatemala began expropriating unused United Fruit Company land to landless peasants.
 The company responded by intensively lobbying the U.S. government to intervene and mounting a misinformation campaign to portray the Guatemalan government as communist.
-In 1954, the U.S. Central Intelligence Agency deposed the democratically elected government of Guatemala, and installed a pro-business military dictatorship.
+In 1954, the U.S. Central Intelligence Agency armed, funded, and trained a military force that deposed the democratically elected government of Guatemala and installed a pro-business military dictatorship.

 In 1967, it acquired the A&W Restaurants.

 United Brands (1970–1984)

 Corporate raider Eli M. Black bought 733,000 shares of United Fruit in 1968, becoming the company's largest shareholder.
 In June 1970, Black merged United Fruit with his own public company, AMK (owner of meat packer John Morrell), to create the United Brands Company.
 United Fruit had far less cash than Black had counted on, and Black's mismanagement led to United Brands becoming crippled with debt.
 The company's losses were exacerbated by Hurricane Fifi in 1974, which destroyed many banana plantations in Honduras.
-On February 3, 1975, Black committed suicide by jumping out of his office on the 44th floor of the Pan Am Building in New York City.
+On February 3, 1975, Black committed suicide by jumping out a window from the 44th floor of the Pan Am Building in New York City.
 Later that year, the U.S. Securities and Exchange Commission exposed a scheme by United Brands (dubbed Bananagate) to bribe Honduran President Oswaldo López Arellano with $1.25 million, plus the promise of another $1.25 million upon the reduction of certain export taxes.
 Trading in United Brands stock was halted, and López was ousted in a military coup.